elinor-oren/Plant-Monitor/_plantMonitor/README.md

 ![plant-with-monitor](https://github.com/elinor-oren/Plant-Monitor/assets/127933946/4257876b-0220-4251-a2c7-f1a88bc011da)

-The sensor uses a DHT 22 to detect temperature and humidity as well as the resistance levels of two nails embedded in the plant to detect soil moisture; moisture readings are _highly variable_ and are _dependet on nail placement._ Make sure that the nails are close enough to get a moisture reading.
+The sensor uses a DHT 22 to detect temperature and humidity as well as the resistance levels of two nails embedded in the plant to detect soil moisture; moisture readings are _highly variable_ and are _dependent on nail placement._ Make sure that the nails are close enough to get a moisture reading.
 We use the Adafruit Feather HUZZAH ESP8266 as a base to connect to Wi-Fi and transmit data via MQTT for display.

 ## Workflow
 * Step 1: Sensor Set-up